manthanpatel2/Game-Rating-Predictor/README.md

 ### Deploy Flask Implementation Using AWS EC2
 - Launch EC2 instance on AWS
-- Use this command to copy all files of your flask app to EC2 instance:
+- Use this command to copy all files of your flask app to EC2 instance.
 ```
  scp -i path/to/key file/to/copy user@ec2-xx-xx-xxx- xxx.compute-1.amazonaws.com:path/to/file
 ```